viadee/c8-kubeflow-outbound-connector/README.md

 - An fat JAR containing all dependencies, potentially shaded to avoid classpath conflicts.
 This will not include the SDK artifacts since those are in scope `provided` and will be brought along by the respective Connector Runtime executing the Connector.

 ## <a id="api-section"></a> API
-Currenty this connector supports the following methods from the Kubeflow Pipeline API.
+Currenty this connector supports the following methods from the Kubeflow Pipeline API in both API versions 1 and 2.

 - Get Pipelines
 - Get Experiments